 Education counselors are generally required to have a master's degree or at least a graduate certificate, but first, they must acquire a bachelor's degree.
 There is no specific major required, but psychology or other social science courses may be helpful.
 In states that require teaching certification or experience, students may need to take education courses and complete a student teaching experience in order to qualify to teach at the elementary school level.
 To teach at the middle or high school level, a student typically needs to complete a degree program in a specific major, like English, biology or history, along with appropriate education courses and experiences.

 - Take communication and speech classes.
-Because communication and interpersonal skills are such a large part of being a successful counselor, students should begin preparing by taking classes in these areas.
+Communication and interpersonal skills are a large part of being a successful counselor so students should begin taking classes in these areas as soon as possible.
 School counselors are also frequently expected to give class or school presentations; thus, speech and public speaking classes would also be helpful.